Thousands break into aid warehouses in Gaza as deaths top 8,000 and Israel widens ground offensive

 Desperate family members met with Netanyahu on Saturday and expressed support for an exchange for Palestinian prisoners held in Israel.

-Hamas' top leader in Gaza, Yehia Sinwar, said Palestinian militants "are ready immediately" to release all hostages if Israel releases all of the thousands of Palestinians held in its prisons.
-Rear Adm.
-Daniel Hagari, an Israeli military spokesman, dismissed the offer as "psychological terror."
+Hamas says it is ready to release all hostages if Israel releases all of the thousands of Palestinians held in its prisons.
+Israel has dismissed the offer.

-Netanyahu told the nationally televised news conference that Israel is determined to bring back all the hostages, and maintained that the expanding ground operation “will help us in this mission.”
-He said he couldn’t reveal everything that is being done due to the sensitivity and secrecy of the efforts.
+Netanyahu said Saturday that Israel is determined to bring back all the hostages, and that the expanding ground operation “will help us in this mission.”

-“This is the second stage of the war, whose objectives are clear: to destroy the military and governmental capabilities of Hamas and bring the hostages home,” he said in his first time taking questions from journalists since the war began.
+“This is the second stage of the war, whose objectives are clear: to destroy the military and governmental capabilities of Hamas and bring the hostages home,” he said in a televised address.

-Netanyahu also acknowledged that the Oct.
-7 “debacle,” in which more than 1,400 people were killed, would need a thorough investigation, adding that “everyone will have to answer questions, including me.”

 The Israeli military said it was gradually expanding its ground operations inside Gaza, while stopping short of calling it an all-out invasion.
 Casualties on both sides are expected to rise sharply as Israeli forces and Palestinian militants battle in dense residential areas.